 Admission Requirements: Students must satisfy all entrance requirements for the Graduate Schools of the University of North Carolina at Chapel Hill or North Carolina State University and must demonstrate interest and capability commensurate with the quality of the biomedical engineering program.
 Prospective students may apply to the graduate school at either UNC-CH or NC State.
-All applicants are considered together as a group and there is no advantage in applying at one institution or the other.
 Generally, applications should be submitted by January 1 for consideration for admission in the coming fall semester.
 Applicants are expected to present GRE scores; scores for verbal and quantitative should be at or above the 50th percentile to be competitive.
 The program requires that a one-to-three page personal statement about research interest and background be submitted.